 You can choose to use your credit card directly, or your Amex gift cards that were already purchased.
 To make things easier for yourself, opt for personalized Amex gift cards when you purchase them if you are going this route.
 They come with your name printed on the gift card, which pleases cashiers.

-If you don’t have a CVS nearby, many Walmart stores carry regular Visa Gift Cards that are pretty much identical.
+If you don’t have a CVS nearby, many grocery stores carry regular Visa Gift Cards that are pretty much identical.
 They still have a $500 max per card and a $4.95 purchase fee.
-Most people recommend only buying one at a time, because Walmart has started being weird about the process and often records identification and requires manager approval for transactions involving multiple VGC.
-If you must, just go to another register and buy them one at a time.
+Most people recommend only buying one at a time, because some stores have started being weird about the process and require manager approval for transactions involving multiple VGC.
+If you must, just go to another store and buy them one at a time.
 That’s my recommendation.

 And finally yet, it is possible to buy VGC online through a portal, just like with the Amex gift cards.
 However, portal rates have fallen in the past year and you won’t make much for the effort.
 This process has grown less attractive, in my opinion.